 Best Nursing Home in La Crosse, Wisconsin Awards 2019

 Best Nursing Home in La Crosse, Wisconsin Awards 2020

 To go along with a strong overall grade, we gave this facility a grade of A for inspections.
 Inspection grades take several factors into consideration, including deficiencies, substantiated complaints and federal fines.
 You can find more information about each of these factors by reviewing copies of nursing homes' inspection reports.
 While this nursing home had a few deficiencies on its report, none were severe based on CMS' deficiency scale.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

-Does this page answer your questions about Benedictine Manor of Lacrosse?
+Does this page answer your questions about Benedictine Living Community - La Crosse?

 Short-term Care Quality

 The fourth category we analyzed was short-term care, where this facility was given a grade of A. This completed a very favorable report card.
 Not many facilities earned an A- or higher in all four categories.
 In the category of short-term care, we seek to assess indicators of a facility's rehabilitation services.
 We assess the facility's skilled nursing services, including the ones performed by registered nurses and physical therapists.
 Fortunately, it appear that this nursing home has registered nurses on staff.
 Not every facility employs these skilled professionals.
 On the other hand, based on the information they provided, it does not look like the facility employs physical therapists.
 Finally, we considered the percentage of patients who were able to return to the community from this facility.
 We found that 5.4 percent of this nursing home's patients returned home.

 Compared to national and state averages across all facilities.